mom-ocean/MOM5/doc/web/user_guide.md

 north or N-cell as for a northward tracer flux

 then regridding is accomplished non-conservatively using a nearest neighbor distance weighting algorithm.
 It is for this reason that computationally accurate results are only available when working on the model's native grids.
-The regridding tool reads grids information from a netcdf file, specified by the namelist "grid_spec_file". "grid_spec_file" contains source grid, destination grid and exchange grid information.
+The regridding tool reads grids information from a netcdf file, specified by the namelist `grid_spec_file`. `grid_spec_file` contains source grid, destination grid and exchange grid information.

-* source grid: src_grid.nc.
+* source grid: `src_grid.nc`.
 This is the model's native grid.
 It results from running preprocessing grid generation code.
 * destination grid: dst_grid.nc.
 This is the spherical latitude-lontitude grid.
 This grid can also be obtained from running preprocessing grid generation code.
-Be sure that the tripolar option is set to false to ensure that dst_grid.nc is spherical.
+Be sure that the tripolar option is set to false to ensure that `dst_grid.nc` is spherical.
-* exchange grid: grid_spec.nc.
+* exchange grid: `grid_spec.nc`.
 This is the union of the source grid and destination grid.
 The exchange grid is needed for conservative regridding.
 The same conservative regridding algorithm is used for coupled models with FMS.
-The tool to construct the exchange grid is know as "make_xgrids".
+The tool to construct the exchange grid is know as `make_xgrids`.
 It is located in the preprocessing directory.
-After grid_spec.nc is generated, it should be passed to the regrid tool through namelist "grid_spec_file"(No need to pass src_grid.nc and dst_grid.nc to the regrid tool).
+After `grid_spec.nc` is generated, it should be passed to the regrid tool through namelist `grid_spec_file` (No need to pass `src_grid.nc` and `dst_grid.nc` to the regrid tool).

 To create the exchange grid, execute the command

     make_xgrids -o src_grid.nc -a dst_grid.nc

-The exchange grid creates a file grid_spec.nc.
+The exchange grid creates a file `grid_spec.nc`.
 It has new fields with names:

 AREA_ATMxOCN, DI_ATMxOCN, DJ_ATMxOCN, I_ATM_ATMxOCN, J_ATM_ATMxOCN,
 I_OCN_ATMxOCN, J_OCN_ATMxOCN, AREA_ATMxLND, DI_ATMxLND, DJ_ATMxLND,